THE FOUR VALLEYS, AN OVERVIEW

 THE THIRD VALLEY

-The introduction to the Third Valley begins with the following:
+The introduction to the Third Valley begins as follows:

 "If the loving seekers wish to live within the precincts of the Attracting One (Majdhúb), no soul may dwell on this Kingly Throne save the beauty of love.
 This realm is not to be pictured in words."